Own property in

 When are you considered a tax resident in Portugal?

-The classification of individuals or companies as tax residents in Portugal determine how much the government can impose taxes on their income.
+The classification of individuals or companies as tax residents in Portugal determines how much the government can impose taxes on their income.
 The rules regarding tax residency depend upon certain factors.

 Individual taxpayers